webcompat/webcompat-reporter-extensions/.github/CONTRIBUTING.md

 `Fixes #83.
 Add TravisCI integration.`

+Be sure to request a reviewer with the following comment, @miketaylr is a good person to start with!

+`r? @miketaylr`

 ## Coding Style

 For JS, this project uses [Prettier](https://prettier.io/) to format everything (via eslint integration).
 [Why?](https://prettier.io/docs/en/why-prettier.html)